joycenerd/yolov5-svhn-detection/README.md

 ## Training

 You should have Graphics card to train the model.
 For your reference, we trained on 2 NVIDIA RTX 1080Ti for 14 hours.
-Before training, you should download `yolov5s.pt` from `https://github.com/ultralytics/yolov5/releases/tag/v6.0`.

 Recommended training command:
 ```